-Some of the units on our list go as far as to include compasses on their surface, and others feature hazard lights for night time use in an emergency.
-Honestly, neither of these two features are really necessary but nor are they utterly pointless.
+Some of the units on our list go as far as to include compasses on their surface, and others feature hazard lights for nighttime use in an emergency.
+Honestly, neither of these two features are necessary, nor are they utterly pointless.

-All of the jump starters on our list feature at least a USB C connector.
-Higher-end jump starters include a wider variety of ports and some even 6-in-1 power supply designed to fit the majority of laptops, tablets and cameras.
+All the jump starters on our list feature at least a USB-C connector.
+Higher-end jump starters include a wider variety of ports; some even have a 6-in-1 power supply designed to fit most laptops, tablets and cameras.

 What type of battery charger do I need for a motorcycle?

 A “float charger” is the most common solution and preferred because these chargers can switch themselves off once your battery is full.

 Smart chargers go one step further by varying the charge rate to minimise damage to your battery.

 Can I use a car battery charger to charge my motorcycle battery?